qwertie/home/misc/Atlas-Shrugged-summary.md

 Francisco spots a pair of people in conversation, one with a mustashe saying "... we'll have to decide whether we'll permit you to make any profits or not."

 > Then, raising his voice, Francisco said suddenly, in the gay, loose, piercing tone of a man of complete irresponsibility, "You won't grant me that loan, Mr. Rearden?
 It puts me on a terrible spot.
-I must get the money— I must raise it tonight— I must raise it before the Stock Exchange opens in the morning, because otherwise—"
+I must get the money — I must raise it tonight — I must raise it before the Stock Exchange opens in the morning, because otherwise —"

 > He did not have to continue, because the little man with the mustache was clutching at his arm.